pseuxide/pseuxide.github.io/_posts/2023-12-22-exploring_the_fundamentals_of_hacking_unity_games.md

 - me in the future
 - can understand nature of C#

-## main content
+## The development path I've followed

-Why it's a cinch to develop a mod of Unity?
-Essentially, by using C# as a language you're allowed to use all resources the game uses in your mod code like classes, functions even member variables too.
+Why it's a cinch to develop a hack of Unity?
+Essentially, by using C# as a language you're allowed to use all resources the game uses in your hack code like classes, functions even member variables too.

 It almost feels like you're using dynamic library of the game lol.

 ### Setting up Visual Studio project

 Right off the bat, create a C# Class Library project.
-Remember we're making internal mod.
+Remember we're making internal hack.

 Then, right click **References** on the solution explorer and click **Add Reference** -> **Browse** and go to root directory of the Lethal Company and find folder called `Managed` which typically located in root/GAMENAME_Data folder.
 ![references](https://github.com/pseuxide/lethal_to_company/assets/33578715/2e407405-6208-41df-8cad-55e8c70c4d7b){: w="700" .normal}